 The day had team drinks scheduled after work, something completely routine in the working world, but nothing is routine for me anymore.
 My thoughts progress through a now predictable sequence.

-“Sorry guys I can’t go” ……“Yep, ok I will go and rearrange things at home”…..
-“I’ll come for 1 but I’ve got 16.75 minutes to get to the pub, drink and leave to make the very last train before pick up.
-I can do this”…..“It’s all too hard, I’m not going to go.
+Thoughts ranging from “Sorry, guys I can’t go” or “Yep, ok I will go and rearrange things at home” or “I’ll come for 1 but I’ve got 16.75 minutes to get to the pub, drink and leave to make the very last train before pick up.
+I can do this” or “It’s all too hard, I’m not going to go.
 I just can’t risk missing that train.”

 Drinks after work are much better for team building than a lunch where everyone has to bolt back to their desks.
-It’s not meant to be a great source of diary management anxiety and yet another catalyst for feelings like you’re letting people down, and here we are…
+It’s not meant to be a great source of diary management anxiety and yet it can be another catalyst for feeling like you’re letting people down, and here we are…